Take five (4.00 credit) History courses at the 100-200 level:

 Concentrates on the broad sweep of U.S. history from colonial beginnings through Reconstruction using a variety of perspectives and sources.
 The ideas and realities of freedom shape nearly every part of our lives.
 How did this develop in the United States from its earliest European settlements to the aftermath of the Civil War?
 HS-115 focuses on this central theme of freedom - how people have defined and pursued it, as well as expanded and restricted it, in different places.
 You will also learn how to analyze primary sources (those created during the time period under study)and apply a historical perspective to issues that shape your life today.

 HS-116 The U.S. Since 1877

-This course uses original documents, novels, and other sources to explore the interrelationships between domestic and foreign affairs and to examine the consequences of actions taken at the national and local level through a lens of ethical responsibility.
+This course uses original documents to explore major themes of US history since 1877, to examine the consequences of actions taken at the national and local level through a lens of ethical responsibility.

 HS-152 World Civilizations From 1500

 This course will trace the development of world civilizations from the 16th century to the present.

 HS-199 Special Topics